Hayak3/caddy2_ratelimit/README.md

-Caddy HTTP Rate Limit Module
+Caddy HTTP Rate Limit Module(This is a fork of https://github.com/mholt/caddy-ratelimit)
 ============================

 This module implements both internal and distributed HTTP rate limiting.
 Requests can be rejected after a specified rate limit is hit.